-These suggestions for plants have been observed to be less palatable to deer.
-These plants have also been observed to be less likely to be damaged by deer, but none of them are immune to deer browsing because under the right circumstances deer will eat almost any plant.
-There are many products on the market that claim to discourage and repel deer from eating desirable plants, and many of them work quite well when used according to label directions.
-It is probably not feasible, however, to treat an entire landscape with these sprays.
+There are many products on the market that claim to discourage and repel deer from eating desirable plants.
+Many of them work well when used according to label directions and for small-scale applications.
+It’s probably not feasible, however, to treat an entire landscape with spray or granular applications.

 The best way to protect your new trees is appropriate fencing.
 While this may seem more costly upfront, you can use them every year instead of continually buying sprays or granular products.

 Single & Mutli-Stem Trees, Fruit Trees